On this page

 - bring any eligible dependants with them to Australia—dependants can work and study

-- after entering Australia, have no limit on the number of times they can travel in and out of Australia.
+- after entering Australia, have no limit on the number of times they can travel in and out of Australia, while their visa remains valid.

 There are several requirements that prospective visa applicants must meet to be granted a visa.
 These include: